naturalprogrammer/spring-lemon/README.md

 # Spring Lemon

-If you are developing a real-world Spring REST API (to be consumed by your web client, mobile clients, or other backend services), you'll need to do lots of sophisticated configuration and non-functional coding first.
-For example, you'll need to
+When developing real-world Spring REST services for JavaScript web applications, mobile clients or any consumer, you face many challenges, such as

-1. code token authentication, session sliding etc., for statelessness
+1. How to make the API truly stateless, using token authentication, session sliding etc.
-1. configure Spring Security to suit API development, e.g. returning 2xx or 4xx responses on login, configuring CORS, JSON vulnerability protection, etc.
+1. How to configure Spring Security to suit API development, e.g. returning 200 or 401 responses on login, configuring CORS, JSON vulnerability protection, etc.
-1. code components for handling validations and exceptions in a cross functional manner and sending precise errors to the client
+1. How to handle validations and exceptions in a cross functional manner and send precise errors to the client
-1. support multiple social sign up/in support, using OpenID Connect or OAuth2 providers such as Google and Facebook
+1. How exactly to support multiple social sign up/in support, using OpenID Connect or OAuth2 providers such as Google and Facebook
-1. provide support for PATCH and JsonPatch to handle partial updates correctly

-You'll also need to code a robust user module with features like _sign up_ (with _captcha validation_), _sign in_, _verify email_, _social sign up/in_, _update profile_, _forgot password_, _change password_, _change email_, _token authentication_ etc.
+1. How to code a robust user module (with features like _sign up_, _sign in_, _verify email_, _social sign up/in_, _update profile_, _forgot password_, _change password_, _change email_, _token authentication_ etc.) and share it across all your applications
+1. How to test your API
+1. How to do Captcha validation
+1. How to properly organize application properties
+1. How to use PATCH and JsonPatch to handle partial updates correctly

 Coding the above effectively needs in-depth knowledge of Spring.
 It also takes a lot of development time and effort, and needs to be properly maintained as new versions of Spring modules come out.